uxland/uxl-content-switcher/README.md

 `duration` : the animation duration in ms.

 `animation`: the animation type.
-You can choose under "slide", "fade" or "stretch";
+You can choose under "slideDown", "slideLeft", "slideRight", "fade" or "stretch";

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.